Getting Started

 Belts

-We recommend to periodically check your belt tension and apply greese to the belts.
-If you see that the belt is not tight enough place another tension bearing as shown in the pictures.
+Periodically check your belt tension and apply grease to the belts.
+If a belt is not tight enough, add another tension bearing as shown in the pictures.

 Joint 5 belt